Ex-Sen. Levin, Michigan’s longest-serving senator, has died

-DETROIT (AP) — Former Sen. Carl Levin, a powerful voice on military issues in Washington and a staunch supporter of the auto industry back home in Michigan during his record tenure in the U.S. Senate, has died.
-He was 87.
+Despite his record tenure and status, he kept his role in perspective.
+At his direction, the portraits of all 38 senators who had served before or with him since Michigan’s statehood in 1837 were hung in his office conference room.
+Two empty spaces were reserved for future senators.

+“I’m part of a long trail of people who have represented Michigan,” Levin said in 2008.
+“I’m just part of that history.
+The people coming after me … can pick up where I leave off, whoever they might be.”

-The Harvard-educated civil rights attorney and former taxi driver, who for decades carried his faded 1953 auto union membership card in his wallet, died Thursday, his family and the Levin Center at Wayne State University’s law school announced in an evening statement.
+The former taxi driver and auto-line worker, who for decades kept his faded 1953 union card in his wallet, died Thursday at 87.
+His family and the Levin Center at Wayne State University’s law school did not release a cause of death in an evening statement.
+He had been living with lung cancer since age 83.

 “We are all devastated by his loss.
 But we are filled with gratitude for all of the support that Carl received throughout his extraordinary life and career, enabling him to touch so many people and accomplish so much good,” the statement said.